buda-base/xmltoldmigration/README.md

 - migrate most description to more specific properties (first batch done, more to be done later)
 - some properties have a useless lang tag: gbdist, gonpaPer1000, etc.
 - https://www.tbrc.org/xmldoc?rid=O5TAX003 has two "TaklungKagyu" entries, does it matter?
+- Outline nodes labels are based on names, but when absent, it may need to be based on titles?

 ## License